EternalLearning/eternallearning.github.io/_posts/2020-09-05-Power-switching-technique.md

 ---
 layout: post
-title: Detailed explanation for designing power switching - power saving technique.
+title: Power Reduction methods - Part2
 ---

 Power switching is a power-saving technique in which portions of the chip are shut down completely during periods of inactivity.